Naxaes/tweeter/README.md

 Another possible solution is to change the arguments to the database class in the file _solution_queries.py_, as they are hardcoded to work for those who follow the course.
 Change these values to the default values given to you when you run psql (those in square brackets below):

 ![image](https://imgur.com/54Dq2XV.png)

+* **Another error pops up**
+The application is written and tested with Python 3 in mind.
+If you're using Python 2 it's possible that it doesn't work.
+If that's the case, please write a comment on the Ludu course explaining the error and I'll try to make it compatible with Python 2.